u-blox/cellular/README.md

 - `port`: a limited porting layer which allows `ctrl` and `sock` to be compiled and tested on various platforms.

 # Usage
 The C API for `ctrl`, `sock` and `port` can be found in their respective `api` sub-directories and are documented in the header files there.
-Information on how to build and test for a given target platform can be found in the `README.md` files of the relevant sub-directory of `port`.
+Information on how to build run tests on a given target platform can be found in the `README.md` files of the relevant platform sub-directory of `port`.

 # License
 The software in this repository is Apache 2.0 licensed.
 The AT parsing code in `ctrl` is derived from the Apache 2.0 licensed AT parser of mbed-os; copyright (and our thanks) remain with the original authors.